Gospel & Universe 🍏 Starting Points

 Literature

-While agnosticism operates in many fields — such as liberalism, ecumenicalism, and art in general — it resonates very closely with the wide and unruly field of literature.
-This is because literature — which might be defined as writing that’s original, powerful, and mostly fictional —operates without the need to come to conclusions.
+While agnosticism operates in many areas — such as liberalism, ecumenicalism, and art in general — it resonates very clearly across the wide and unruly arena of literature.
+This is because literature — which might be defined as writing that’s original, powerful, and mostly fictional — operates without the need to come to conclusions.
 Literature doesn’t have ☒ a miraculous or logical starting point, ☒ a central tenet or guiding philosophy, ☒ a corpus of laws to govern thought, word, or action, or ☒ a particular aim in terms of history or culture.
-It does, however, urge us to see life in ways that are creative, entertaining, explorative, and insightful.
+It does, however, urge us to see life in ways that are creative, entertaining, explorative, challenging, and insightful.

-One could debate the virtues of celibacy or libertinism, and the discussion could be an elevating one.
-Yet one could also read Keats’ “The Eve of Saint Agnes,” and watch the forces of purity and sensuality play out in Madeline’s bedroom.
+For instance, we could debate the virtues of celibacy or libertinism, and the discussion could be an elevating one.
+Yet we could also read Keats’ “The Eve of Saint Agnes,” and watch the forces of purity and sensuality play out in Madeline’s bedroom.
 The virgin is in a dreamworld of her own, drawn by doctrines and superstitions, while Porphyro creeps into her room.
 Does he violate the sanctity of her vision, or does he disabuse her of old stories that keep her locked in fearful loneliness?
 The reader is left to decide.

 In the stained glass art of Harry Clarke we can see Madeline walking toward her bed.
-She’s lost in a vision that burns bright and high above her, but this vision is rich only in theory or spiritual abstraction, a fact that Porphyro wants to change.
-Playing “an ancient ditty” on “her hollow lute,” he wakes her from her fantasy.
-Is he right or wrong to do this?
+She’s lost in a vision that burns high above her.
+Her vision is rich in spiritual abstraction, a fact that Porphyro wants to change.
+He plays “an ancient ditty” on “her hollow lute,” slips into her bed, enters her fantasy, and makes her other dreams come true.

 🍏